Tonwalter888/YTFlags/README.md

 # YTFlags

-Currently these hooks are based on YouTube versions 19.49.5 and 20.21.6.
-I'll add the latest version soon.
-This project is similar to [YTABGoodies](https://github.com/PoomSmart/YTABGoodies) from PoomSmart.
+Currently, these hooks are based on YouTube versions 19.49.5 and 20.21.6.
+The latest version will be added soon.
+This project is similar to [YTABGoodies](https://github.com/PoomSmart/YTABGoodies) by [PoomSmart](https://github.com/PoomSmart).

-This project tries to enforce useful YouTube features that are otherwise 50/50 available to you.
+This project tries to enable useful YouTube features that are avaliable to you.

 ## Building
 - Clone [Theos](https://github.com/theos/theos).